The Lavin Agency Speakers Bureau

 Why are some nations rich and others poor?
 Why is the world divided by wealth and poverty, health and sickness, food and famine?
 In this riveting talk, James Robinson reveals the factors that make the city of Nogales, a place half in Arizona and half in Mexico, outperform its southern neighbor.
 He explains why Botswana succeeds while neighboring Congo does not, and, among other striking stories, he explains why North Korea fails where South Korea thrives.

-In speaking on why the average person in the U.S. is ten times as prosperous as the average Guatemalan, 20 times as prosperous as the average North Korean, and 40 times as prosperous as those living in the Congo, Robinson presents new insights on the crucial role of incentives and institutions, as well as the absolutely essential role of strong governments.
+In speaking on why the average person in the U.S. is ten times as prosperous as the average Guatemalan, 20 times as prosperous as the average North Korean, and 40 times as prosperous as those living in the Congo, this Nobel Prize winner presents new insights on the crucial role of incentives and institutions, as well as the absolutely essential role of strong governments.
 This sweeping, detailed, and highly optimistic talk refutes much of what we know about why some countries are mired in poverty while others are perpetually successful — and it lays out a roadmap for real change.